daft-engineers/vocoder/README.md

 ```
 aplay --list-devices
 ```
-Using your newly found number run the following where x is the card number (probably 2 or 3)
+Using your newly found number run the following where 'x' is the card number (probably 2 or 3)
 ```
 git clone https://github.com/iqaudio/Pi-Codec.git
 sudo alsactl restore -f Pi-Codec/IQaudIO_Codec_AUXIN_record_and_HP_playback.state x